brucehs/simple-hue-control-racket/README.md

 * There is currently no way to patch lights, so the bulbs must be controlled in the order that they have been registered with the Hue Bridge.

+* The Bridge Address and Bridge User Name must be set before the program will function.
+They are available in the Bridge Menu that appears when the main, "Simple Hue Control", window is in the foreground.
+Currently, there is no error handling and the program will crash if it is used before these values are set.

 * Everything runs on the main thread, so larger RESTful commands freeze the program as they are executed.

 * For theatrical purposes, a dedicated router—not connected to the internet—is recommended.

 * I've only run the program on Mac OS X 10.9 and 10.10 and Racket v 6.0.
 I have no clue how it will function on other platforms.
+As it stores configuration files in ~/Library/Application Support/Simple Hue Control/, there will probably be problems.
+Adding support for Windows and Linux is a low priority, so I suggest forking if such functionality is important to you.

 ## How To